Selmansuliman/securuty-governance/ISMS_Project/Risk/readme.md

 ## Overview

-This repository contains a professional, Excel-based Risk Assessment & Heatmap Tool designed for structured, governance-ready risk evaluation.
+This repository contains a professional, Excel-based Risk Assessment Tool designed for structured, governance-ready risk evaluation.

 The tool follows a 5×5 Likelihood × Impact matrix methodology and is aligned with internationally recognized risk management standards.
 It is built to support cybersecurity programs, ISMS implementations, and enterprise risk governance frameworks.